 Jonathan is perfectly ordinary.
 But then—as every good adventure begins—the king swoops into port, and Jonathan and his father are enlisted to find the cure to a deadly plague.
 Jonathan discovers that he’s a prodigy at working with a new chemical called fantillium, which creates shared hallucinations—or illusions.
 And just like that, Jonathan is knocked off his path.

-Review: The worlds in this story were beautifully created, and the descriptions were vivid enough that I had a clear picture in my head.
-This story gets right to the punch and immediately I was intrigued by where the adventure was going to take me.
+The worlds in Illusionarium were beautifully created, and the descriptions were vivid enough that I had a clear picture in my head.
+This story gets right to the punch.
+Immediately I was intrigued by where the adventure was going to take me.

-I should have seen the fast start as a sign of how choppy the events would feel later in the story.
+I should have seen the fast start as a sign of how choppy the events would feel later in Illusionarium.
 As soon as you get used to one world, it sends you right into another where things are similar but different enough that they are distinguishable, like your bedroom with everything moved two inches to the left and painted a different color.
-There were so many things being thrown at the reader (and the main character, Jonathan) right after another that sometimes it was hard to follow what was going on in the story, but that may just be telling of how short my attention span can be.
+Dixon throws so many things at the reader (and the main character, Jonathan) right after another that sometimes it was hard to follow what was going on in the story, but that may just be telling of how short my attention span can be.

-Many of the characters are very likable, each in their own unique way, and the only characters that I disliked were meant to horrible people.
-However, I felt that the romance in the story, specifically between Jonathan and Alice, and Lockwood and Anna/Hannah, was rather forced and could have been entirely left out without ruining the story in any way.
+Many of the characters are very likable, each in their own unique way.
+The only characters that I disliked were meant to horrible people.
+However, I felt that the romance in the story, specifically between Jonathan and Alice, and Lockwood and Anna/Hannah, was rather forced.
+Both could have been entirely left out without ruining the story in any way.